Steven Mead - High resolution photos (right mouse click > save as)

 In recent years Steven has been involved in new creative projects as a soloist with leading chamber groups in Europe:

-Trombonisti Italiana – with this quartet of Italian trombonists, he recorded two albums, the second being ‘Colours of the World’ which was an original concept that sourced some previously unknown folk music from around the world.
+Trombonisti Italiana – with this quartet of Italian trombonists, he recorded two albums, '4Valves4Slides' and ‘Colours of the World’.
+The latter was an original concept that sourced some previously unknown folk music from around the world.
 They have also given over 15 concerts in Europe.

 Sound Inn Brass – Together they recorded two albums with this professional 12-piece symphonic brass ensemble based in Upper Austria.
 Several of the works recorded were first performances of original compositions an arrangements for euphonium and symphonic Brass ensemble.
-They have toured Europe together giving over 30 concerts in the last eight years and was recently been appointed musical director and conductor of this ensemble.
+They have toured Europe together giving over 30 concerts in the last eight years and was for five years musical director and conductor of this ensemble.

-Classic Quintet – This collaboration with this woodwind quintet, based in Bolzano, Italy produced two albums over 20 concerts .
+Classic Quintet – This collaboration with this woodwind quintet, based in Bolzano, Italy produced two albums and over twenty concerts .
 Steven is the first euphonium player to develop repertoire for euphonium and woodwind quintet.
 Several of these works have now been published.

-Steven is a founder member and solo euphonium of the Brass Band of Battle Creek, USA since 1992, (www.bbbc.net) the leading fully professional brass world in the world.
+Steven is a founder member and solo euphonium of the Brass Band of Battle Creek, USA since 1992 (www.bbbc.net), the leading fully professional brass band in the world.

-He was one of the very first euphonium teachers in higher education in the UK, first being invited to teach euphonium at the Royal Academy of Music by the then Head of Brass, Harold Nash, a position he held for five years, until deciding to concentrate his activities further north , firstly teaching at the Birmingham conservatoire of 12 years where he was also Director of Conservatoire Brass Band and Wind Orchestra for four years.
-Then Steven concentrated his teaching activities at the RNCM where he attracted students from many countries including, USA, Japan, Taiwan, Australia, Norway, Sweden, Switzerland, France and China.
+He was one of the very first euphonium teachers in higher education in the UK, first being invited to teach euphonium at the Royal Academy of Music by the then Head of Brass, Harold Nash, a position he held for five years, until deciding to concentrate his activities further north, firstly teaching at the Birmingham conservatoire of 12 years where he was also Director of Conservatoire Brass Band and Wind Orchestra for four years.
+Then Steven concentrated his teaching activities at the RNCM where he has attracted students from many countries including, USA, Japan, Taiwan, Australia, Norway, Sweden, Switzerland, Lithuania, Latvia, Thailand, Singapore, Spain, France and China.
 Many of these students have returned to their countries and won positions as teachers or as members of leading military orchestras.

-Steve has also been involved with innovative euphonium education and the world , for example at specialist He directed the Euphonium Course at the new European Superior Institute for Bands , in Trento, Italy (2000-2006) , co-sponsored by the European Union.
-He has also given many master classes and workshops in Holland, Germany, Austria, Switzerland, Italy , Spain, Luxembourg, France, Norway, Sweden, Estonia, Russia, Denmark, Finland, USA, Canada, Japan, Singapore, Belgium, Australia, New Zealand, Slovenia, Lithuania, Poland
+Steve has also been involved with innovative euphonium education and the world, for example.
+He directed the Euphonium Course at the new European Superior Institute for Bands , in Trento, Italy (2000-2006), co-sponsored by the European Union.
+He has also given many master classes and workshops in Holland, Germany, Austria, Switzerland, Italy , Spain, Luxembourg, France, Norway, Sweden, Estonia, Russia, Denmark, Finland, USA, Canada, Japan, Singapore, Belgium, Australia, New Zealand, Slovenia, Lithuania and Poland.

-With the mouthpiece manufacturer Denis Wick – he originated the ‘SM’ and 'Ultra' ranges, much sought after and played by many of the leading players in the world.
-It is estimated that over 42,000 of these mouthpieces have been sold around the world since 1995.
+With the iconic British brass accessory company Denis Wick Products – he originated the ‘SM’ and 'Ultra' ranges, much sought after and played by many of the leading players in the world.
+It is estimated that over 55,000 of these mouthpieces have been sold around the world since 1995.
 He has also recently designed the highly acclaimed SM Travel Mute.
+In March 2014 Steven was appointed as an International Ambassador for Denis Wick Products.

 Through his specialist websites www.euphonium.net and www.euphoniumstore.net he aims to not only inform the world about development of the euphonium but also facilitate the circulation of all newly published original music for euphonium and tuba with over 500 titles in the catalogue.